 The craziness of business is fun for many of us ambitious business owners, but I do my best to put family first.
 Don’t let your family members become strangers.

-If my husband wants some intimate time in the bedroom, or if my parents are coming to visit from out of town… I make it happen.
+If my husband needs some TLC, or if my parents are coming to visit from out of town… I make it happen.
 The people who are closest to you are precious – and we don’t know how much time we have with them.
 The business will be there when I get back.

 I also let people know when we’re entering into a busy launch period, so they don’t expect me to be as available as usual.
 But my priorities are definitely in the “family first” camp, even during a launch.

 37. Everything Takes Longer Than You Think It Will